-Shopping for furniture in Bali is always a good idea, thanks to the island’s wide variety of artisanal pieces by skilled craftsmen.
-But which shops to hit, we hear you ask?
+Shopping for furniture in Bali is always a good idea, but which stores to hit, we hear you cry?
 Read on, and get ready to raid...

 Kim Soo Home